Psychology Department

 When you submit your application, only unofficial transcripts are required.
 However, prior to enrolling in the Fall, official transcripts reflecting passing grades in all prerequisite courses will be required.
 If you have not already taken each of these courses, include a plan for completing any missing courses in under the Optional Documents section.

-What documents must I submit to complete my application?
+What information must I submit to complete my application?

-As part of your application, you will be asked to submit the following documents:
+As part of your application, you will be asked to submit the following:

 2. A resume.